ncbi/ribovore/documentation/ribotyper.md

 with 20 columns with more information.
 Each file includes a description of the columns at the end of the file.

-The short file is included below.
-Note that the meaning of the columns are briefly explained in comment lines (prefixed with `#`) after the tabular output, along with explanations of possible values in the `unexpected_features` column.
+<a name="short"></a> The short file is included below.
+Note that the meaning of the columns are briefly explained
+in comment lines (prefixed with `#`) after the tabular output, along with explanations of possible values in the `unexpected_features` column.
 These are explained more [below](#unexpectedfeatures).
 ```